NVIDIA-METROPOLIS/example-helm-charts/README.md

 And the operator's NGC API key has been created by:

-1. Log in to your enterprise account on the NGC website: https://ngc.nvidia.com
+1. Log in to your enterprise account on the NGC website https://ngc.nvidia.com
 2. From the user's menu (upper-right corner), select Setup, then click API Key.
 3. On the API Key page, click Generate API Key.
 4. In response to the warning that your old API Key will become invalid, click CONTINUE to generate the key.
 Your API key is displayed with examples of how to use it.